 Whether you fish alone or with a friend, your focus will turn to your surroundings and factors that weigh heavily on your ability to deliver the fly to the fish: the water level, color and temperature, wind, the best flies to use...

 Fly fishing is a solitary sport at times, but it is also an ideal setting to strike up a conversation with a fellow angler.

 There are myriad fly fishing ranches and lodges all over the world, where you can indulge your new passion in style.

-Why not hone your skills on a women’s fly fishing trip to New Zealand’s glorious Huka Lodge?
-Or take a peaceful fishing vacation to Big Hole Lodge in Montana, USA.
+Or why not take a peaceful fishing vacation to Big Hole Lodge in Montana, USA.

 Photo: C Lazy U Ranch

 There’s no denying that women are underrepresented in the fly-fishing world, but the number of fly fishing females is growing.

 Trout Unlimited (TU) is a national non-profit organization dedicated to conserving, protecting, and restoring North America's watersheds and coldwater fisheries.